 100th Bundesliga appearance vs. Cologne, 14 December 2019

-It must have been a special moment for Havertz when he stepped out at the RheinEnergieStadion on Saturday afternoon.
+It must have been a special moment for Havertz when he stepped out at the RheinEnergieStadion.
 He scrubbed Werner from the history books once again as he beame the youngest man to reach a century of Bundesliga outings, at just 20 years, six months and four days old.

 Only three men have joined the 100 club before their 21st birthday: Leipzig goal machine Werner, former Schalke and Wolfsburg star Julian Draxler, now of Paris Saint-Germain, and Frankfurt legend Karl-Heinz 'Charly' Körbel, who holds the all-time record of 602 Bundesliga appearances for the Eagles.
 Distinguished company indeed.